-I recently had the pleasure of attending the Society for Human Resource Management’s (SHRM) Annual Conference/Exhibition in New Orleans, and left even more excited about the future of the human capital management (HCM) space.
-While there was no shortage of information to walk away with, here are just a few of my own simple observations trying to distill down a very full few days (with the caveat that these aren’t by any means new concepts):
+We recently had the pleasure of attending the Society for Human Resource Management’s (SHRM) Annual Conference/Exhibition in New Orleans, and left even more excited about the future of the human capital management (HCM) space.
+While there was no shortage of information to walk away with, here are just a few of our simple observations trying to distill down a very full few days (with the caveat that these aren’t by any means new concepts):

 HR is fast becoming one of the most impactful areas for companies